You can turn any PDF file into an audiobook using Python.

 The PyPDF2 module offers two ways to work with pages.
 We can find the number of pages in a PDF using

 numPages property.
 The

 pages property returns a list of all the pages in the PDF.
 You can access specific pages with their list index.

 3. Convert PDF to text using Python

-Once we decide on which page we will read, we need to extract the text content from that page.
+Once we decide which page we will read, we need to extract the text content from that page.
 In PyPDF2, we can use the

 4. Configure the pyttsx3 engine